Towards Fair Graph Prompting: A Dual-Prompt Mechanism for Mitigating Attribute and Structural Bias: Related Works

 \subsection{Graph Prompting}

-Graph prompting has emerged as a paradigm to bridge pre-training and downstream tasks in GNNs, enabling efficient adaptation with minimal parameter updates~\citep{liu2023survey, sun2023survey,dong2023fairness}.
-For instance, GPF and GPF-plus~\citep{fang2023universal} propose a universal input-space framework that adapts diverse pre-trained GNNs without task-specific prompts.
-All in One~\citep{sun2023all} presents a unified framework with learnable tokens and adaptive structures for flexible graph-level reformulation.
-GraphPrompt~\citep{liu2023graphprompt} employs task-specific prompts to reweight node features during subgraph ReadOut, improving task-aware retrieval from frozen GNNs.
-TGPT~\citep{wang2024novel} tailors prompts to graph topologies by leveraging graphlets and frequency embeddings for dynamic feature transformation.
-While graph prompting methods have shown promising progress in enhancing model performance and task adaptability, they generally fail to address the widespread bias inherent in real-world graph data~\citep{dong2023fairness}.
+Graph prompting has emerged as a paradigm to bridge pre-training and downstream tasks in GNNs, enabling efficient adaptation with minimal parameter updates \cite{sun2023survey,dong2023fairness}.
+For instance, GPF and GPF-plus \cite{fang2023universal} propose a universal input-space framework that adapts diverse pre-trained GNNs without task-specific prompts.
+All in One \cite{sun2023all} presents a unified framework with learnable tokens and adaptive structures for flexible graph-level reformulation.
+While graph prompting methods have shown promising progress in enhancing model performance and task adaptability, they generally fail to address the widespread bias inherent in real-world graph data \cite{dong2023fairness}.